eigeneddie/beginner-SLAM-project/README.md

 # Beginner-SLAM-project
-Group project for demonstrating SLAM.
+Group project for demonstrating landmark-based FastSLAM.
 Simulated a robot in the open-source robotic simulation platform Webots with techniques learned from Introduction to Mobile Robotics. link to course: http://ais.informatik.uni-freiburg.de/teaching/ss20/robotics/ Adopted codes from the tutorials.